rayyansys/swarm-scheduler/README.md

 be ruby, python, php, ...etc or even an application specific image.
 No new syntax to learn, just use the [docker compose](https://docs.docker.com/compose/compose-file) file syntax.

-Bonus: this scheduler comes with [scaltainer](https://github.com/hammady/scaltainer), an auto-scaler for docker swarm mode based on application metrics.
-To use it, just define a minutely task that calls scaltainer with proper configuration.

 Here are the steps required to achieve this:

 ### 1. Deploy the cron stack